groupdocs-merger/GroupDocs.Merger-Products/content/merger/net/remove/epub.en.md

     link_title: "Learn more"
     picture: "about_merger.svg" # 480 X 400
     content: |
-       [GroupDocs.Merger for .NET](/merger/net/) is a powerful document processing tool that supports over 50 file formats, including PDF, Word, Excel, PowerPoint, images, and archives.
-It provides essential features such as merging, splitting, extracting, moving, swapping, and deleting pages.
+       [GroupDocs.Merger for .NET](/merger/net/) is an advanced document processing tool supporting over 50 file formats, including PDF, Word, Excel, PowerPoint, Visio, images, and archives.
+It offers a range of features such as merging, splitting, extracting, reordering, swapping, and deleting pages to optimize document management.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to move EPUB pages"
+    title: "How to remove pages from EPUB"
     content: |
-      [GroupDocs.Merger](/merger/net/) makes it easy to move selected pages in EPUB documents.
-Enhance your .NET applications with advanced document processing features.
+      With [GroupDocs.Merger](/merger/net/), you can easily delete pages from EPUB files.
+Add document management functionality to your .NET applications effortlessly.

-      1. Provide the file path of the source EPUB document.
+      1. Specify the EPUB file path.
-      2. Specify the page number and its new position.
+      2. Choose the pages to remove.
-      3. Execute the page move operation.
+      3. Perform the removal operation.
-      4. Save the updated document.
+      4. Save the modified document.

     code:
       platform: "net"